-These guidelines are designed to provide advice and guidance to University of Glasgow students who use social media.
+These guidelines are designed to provide advice and guidance to University of Glasgow students when using social media but should also be considered when posting on University Teams channels & networks.
 The benefits and popularity of social media may seem obvious and well-understood, but these guidelines touch on what can happen if social media is misused, and steps you can take to safeguard your own wellbeing and reputation while being a student; personal safety and security; and even your current/future career prospects.

-Hate Crime – it is a criminal offence to make certain comments online if they are of a discriminatory nature; If you are not sure what comprises Hate Crime or a Hate Incident, see our guide to dealing with Bullying and Harassment.
+Aside from breaching the University’s own rules & regulations, it is a criminal offence to post anything online that is of a discriminatory nature.
+If you are not sure what comprises Hate Crime or a Hate Incident, see our guide to dealing with Bullying and Harassment.